CutaneousBioinf/Loopsim/README.md

 ```

-## Overview of the `loopsim` pipeline
+## Overview of the Loopsim pipeline

-LoopSim is broken down into a number of different commands, which are designed to run in a pipeline.
+Loopsim is broken down into a number of different commands, which are designed to run in a pipeline.

 The process should look something like this: